 3. Islamic Compass

-Islamic Compass also known as Qibla Compass. in the Islamic World, the use of compass has been mentioned in the Persian tale book in the year 1232 BC.
-An iron fish like compass was used while navigation in the Red Sea or the Persian Gulf.
+Islamic Compass also knew as Qibla Compass. in the Islamic World, the use of compass has been mentioned in the Persian tale book in the year 1232 BC.
+An iron fish-like compass was used while navigation in the Red Sea or the Persian Gulf.
 It is thought that this Chinese symbol spread outside China by then.
-Many scholars believe that the appearance of compass occurred first in the Arab World.
-This is so because references have been found where the author describes the use of compass during a ship trip some forty year earlier.
-Compass was used to find the direction to Mecca too.
+Many scholars believe that the appearance of the compass occurred first in the Arab World.
+This is so because references have been found where the author describes the use of a compass during a ship trip some forty years earlier.
+A compass was used to find the direction to Mecca too.

-In the Tamil nautical books, the use of compass is mentioned in the fourth century BC.
+In the Tamil nautical books, the use of a compass is mentioned in the fourth century BC.
 The early name of this compass used to be Matsya-yantra which means fish machine and thus a Chinese origin.
-The compass had a fish shaped magnet which used to float in a bowl filled with oil.
+The compass had a fish-shaped magnet that used to float in a bowl filled with oil.
 This was the typical design of the compass used in China.
-After the invention of these compass in the modern world dry compass, bearing compass etc. are used.
-The exact date of invention or the exact person’s name is still uncertain.
+After the invention of these compass in the modern world dry compass, bearing the compass, etc. are used.
+The exact date of the invention or the exact person’s name is still uncertain.
 Another ancient Indian compass was the Vastu compass.
 Vastu compass used to check directions as per Vastu to design architecture.